Designing Software «Prev Next»

 The Goal of Patterns

-Cost, customer satisfaction, productivity, and development interval reduction are among the holy grails of software development.
+Cost, customer satisfaction, productivity, and development time are some objectives of software development.
 Patterns contribute indirectly to many of these goals:

-1. Productivity.
-By providing domain expertise, patterns short-circuit the discovery interval for many important design structures.
+1. Productivity: By providing domain expertise, patterns shorten the time interval for many important design structures.

 3. Cost.
 Cost reduction follows in a straightforward way from development interval reduction.